loloof64/Chess-board-component-vanillajs/README.md

         startCellFile, startCellRank,
         endCellFile, endCellRank,
         promotion = 'q',
   }): Tries to play the given move on the component, only if the current player is defined as an external user.
 Returns a Promise.
-All coordinates start from 0 (file 0 = 'A', rank 0 = '1').
+All coordinates, integers, start from 0 (file 0 = 'A', rank 0 = '1').
 Valid promotion values are 'q', 'r', 'b' and 'n'.

 ## Developers